 The Corporate Sustainability Reporting Directive (CSRD) aims to enhance the consistency, comparability, relevance and reliability of your sustainability reporting.
-However, you don’t need to see CSRD as a purely regulatory imperative.
+However, you don’t need to see the CSRD as a purely regulatory imperative.
 Your organization could use CSRD requirements as a strategic tool to unlock long-term business success through sustainability.

 If you’re required to meet CSRD (see here for details on which organizations are impacted), adopting a more strategic approach could deliver significant competitive edge.
 While both reporting-led and strategy-led approaches to CSRD require collaboration across business functions, choosing a strategic approach need not involve any greater time commitment or financial costs compared to a reporting-led stance.